PennLINC/ModelArrayIO/notebooks/walkthrough_voxel-wise_data.md

                 --output-ext .nii.gz    # or ".nii"
 ```

 Now you should get the results NIfTI images saved in folder "FA_stats".
 All the converted volume data are saved with data type float32.
+You can view the images with the image viewer you like.

 ### For additional information:
 You can refer to `--help` for additional information: